Grilled Halibut with Cumin and Lime

 - When you see the grill marks (about 3 minutes) rotate the fish in the other direction and cook until you see the second set of grill marks appear.

 - Then use a large turner to carefully turn fish to the second side and cook until it’s just firm (not hard) to the touch.

 - As a general rule, grilled fish takes about 10 minutes per inch of thickness.
 I cooked the fish in these photos for a total of 10 minutes and it was perfect.

 - Serve hot, with fresh cut limes to squeeze on the fish if desired.

 I’ve made this mostly with halibut but any kind of mild white fish which is substantial enough to hold up on the grill would work here.

-Grilled fish like this is not only delicious, it’s perfect for any phase of the South Beach Diet, or other low-carb diet plans.
+This Grilled Halibut with Cumin and Lime is not only delicious, it’s perfect for any phase of the South Beach Diet, or other low-carb diet plans.
 If you omit the Worcestershire Sauce this can also be Paleo or Whole 30.

 Find More Recipes Like This One:

 Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.